larean/obsinfo/information_files.rst

   - ``yaml_anchors``: used to define the YAML anchors (a section of data that can be named an inserted elsewhere, allowing the user to avoid typing redundancy/errors and make the YAML files smaller and more readable.
-  - ``extras``: Is this a good idea?
+  - ``extras``: Is this a good idea at the base level?

-- Within a given version, new fields are put within the open-form ``extras`` field.
+- Within a given format_version, new fields go in the open-form ``extras`` field.

-- Other files are referenced using "$ref" and the JSON Pointers syntax, but we do NOT use JSON pointers, allowing us only partially read files downstream and to use YAML in addition to JSON
+- External files are referenced using "$ref" and the JSON Pointers syntax, but we do NOT use JSON pointers, allowing us only partially read files downstream and to use YAML in addition to JSON